Hot Spots on Dogs

-Hot Spots on Dogs are moist skin eruptions that can occur anywhere on a dog's body.
-The name is derived because they most generally occur during the hot summer months.
-The spreading area can appear raw and red and is a ripe breeding ground for bacteria.
+Hot Spots on Dogs can be defined as "moist skin eruptions that can occur anywhere on a dog's body".
+The name is most probably tied to observations that they most generally occur during the hot summer months.
+The hot-spot area can spread slowly, and will usually appear raw and red, and also becomes ripe breeding ground for bacteria.

-Hot spots almost always relate to the overgrowth of Yeast in the GI Tract.
-Since heat is an activator of yeast, the flare-ups manifest themselves as Hot spots.
+Hot spots most frequently can be tied to the overgrowth of Yeast in the GI Tract.
+In other words, this 'external symptom' is likely tied to an internal disorder.
+Since heat is an activator of yeast, the flare-ups manifest themselves as Hot spots in areas of the dog's body that, for whatever reason, happen to be a particularly EASY pathway for the exit of cells, toxins and poisons tied to the internal yeast (Candida) and it's die-off.
 In some cases, the only manifestation is Hot spots, while in others, what starts out as only Hot spots may soon be accompanied by more generalized itching, scratching, biting, chewing of the paws, blackening of skin, ear infections, etc. IF you see symptoms such as these progressively adding to the complications in the case of your pet, you can count on the fact that you will likely need to deal with these issues as a full-blown Systemic Yeast Infection.

 The biggest factor contributing to the development of Hot spots, as with yeast infections, is the food.
 Most of the popular, major brand name dog foods are loaded with starches(which feed yeast), preservatives, additives, colorings, by-products, and generally poor quality ingredients.
 The same holds true for popular dog biscuits.
 If you are feeding your pet one of these foods or snacks, please consider making a change to a better quality brand.
 For a real eye-opener, please see our article, What's really in Pet Food?